Emili Boix-Fuster

 Emili Boix-Fuster (born 1956 in Barcelona) is a sociolinguist.
 His main academic interests are sociolects, intergenerational language transmission and linguistic ideologies in Catalan-speaking territories.

 Education

-Boix-Fuste studied Catalan Philology (1974–1979) and Hispanic Philology (1980–1983) at the University of Barcelona.
+Boix-Fuster studied Catalan Philology (1974–1979) and Hispanic Philology (1980–1983) at the University of Barcelona.
 From 1983 to 1985 he did his PhD courses in Sociolinguistics at Georgetown University in Washington, DC, USA).

 Career

 Boix taught Catalan Linguistics at the School of Education at the Autonomous University of Barcelona (1980–1983, and 1985–1989); since 1989, he has taught Sociolinguistics, Language Planning, Catalan Language, History of Catalan and Discourse analysis at the University of Barcelona.

 He has been president of the Societat Catalana de Sociolingüística [Association of Catalan Sociolinguists] and he is currently the director of its academic journal, Treballs de Sociolingüística Catalana [Working Papers in Catalan Sociolinguistics] and member of the steering committee of Llengua, Societat I Comunicació [Language, Society and Communication].

 Boix has been the main researcher of the project EVOTRANLING [Evolution and Transmission of Linguistic groups in Medium-Sized Linguistic Communities, 2013–2016), funded by the Spanish government.
 He has also won several prizes in Sociolinguistics, such as “Jaume Camp” (Òmnium Cultural del Vallès Oriental), “La Lupa d’Or” (Institut d´Estudis Catalans), “Prat de la Riba” and “Serra i Moret”.
 He was a founder of the CUSC (University Center of Sociolinguistics and Communication) at the University of Barcelona.

 Since 2016, he has been the main researcher of the project EVOGEN (Intergenerational Evolution of Bilingualization Processes: Linguistic Contexts, Maintenance and Substitution).
 He is also the coordinator of the research area Ethnographic and anthropological sociolinguistics within the network CRUSCAT (Institut d’Estudis Catalans).
 In addition, he is a member of the steering committee of the international NGO Linguapaxl.